Symplectic geometry and space mission design: Conclusion

 \section{Conclusion}

-We presented a toolkit extracted from the general methods of symplectic geometry/topology, aimed at studying periodic orbits of general Hamiltonian systems, together with their bifurcations in families, eigenvalue configurations, and stability, in a visual, and resource-efficient way.
+We presented a toolkit extracted from the general methods of symplectic geometry, aimed at studying periodic orbits of Hamiltonian systems, with their bifurcations in families, eigenvalue configurations, and stability, in a visual, and resource-efficient way.
 In the presence of symmetry, the information attached to orbits, and the methods involved, may be significantly refined.
-We illustrated these methods on numerical examples, for a system of current interest which is modelled by a restricted three-body problem (Jupiter-Europa).
-We have studied families of planar to spatial bifurcations for this system, via bifurcation analysis and deformation from the lunar problem.
+We illustrated these methods on numerical examples, for systems of current interest which are modelled by a restricted three-body problem (Jupiter--Europa, Saturn--Enceladus).
+We studied families of planar to spatial bifurcations, via bifurcation analysis and deformation from the lunar problem.
 The numerical findings are in agreement with the theoretical predictions, and the bifurcation graphs are completely novel.
+Appendix \ref{app:CZ_index_numerical} yields a self-contained documentation for the numerical implementation for computing the CZ-indices, available in GitHub.
+Appendix \ref{app:halo} yields an orbit in the Saturn-Enceladus system which approaches the plumes at an altitude of 29 km, and therefore may be used for future missions.